 Return to Home School

 Every effort will be made to support all students attending the Wilson Talent Center and ensure that they complete their chosen career program.
 Our entire staff of instructors, administrators, and support personnel provide students with a caring environment to learn hands-on skills and the embedded academics to succeed in college and careers.
-Occasionally, students who do not meet academic requirements or repeatedly violate the Student Code of Conduct, may be sent back to his/her home school as outlined in various sections of this handbook.
+Occasionally, students who do not meet academic and/or attendance requirements or repeatedly violate the Student Code of Conduct, may be sent back to his/her home school as outlined in various sections of this handbook.

 Students are expected to dress appropriately for the career/program in which they are enrolled.
 Instructors will cover general expectations and any program-specific dress requirements.
 In addition, a reasonable cleanliness of person and of wearing apparel, as well as decent coverage of the body is expected at all times.
 Shoes (appropriate for the program) must be worn at all times.